nwtaf/yolov8-pose-basic-project/README.md

 `main.py` accepts source data, runs YOLOv8n-pose, and automatically stores generated data in the `output` directory. `output/csv` contains lists of touples: `[('x1', 'y1'), ('1', '2'), ('3', '4'), ('5', '6')]`.

 `compare.py` has functions for comparing and displaying node history data.
+This section could use the most development.